 About Judy Isacoff

-Nature's Turn clients have included school districts and libraries in NY, NJ, CT & MA, private and parochial schools, BOCES, Bard College, The Nature Conservancy, Institute for Ecosystems Studies, Capital Region Center for Arts In Education, Bank Street College, Berkshire Community College, Canyon Ranch, Berkshire Botanical Garden, garden clubs, camps, regional publications and private clients.
+Nature's Turn clients have included school districts and libraries in NY, NJ, CT & MA, private and parochial schools, BOCES, Bard College, The Nature Conservancy, Institute for Ecosystems Studies, Capital Region Center for Arts In Education, Bank Street College, Berkshire Community College, Canyon Ranch, Berkshire Botanical Garden, garden clubs, camps, regional publications and individuals.

 Judy's reverence for and sensitivity to nature and her commitment to environmental conservation is always at the forefront.
 Her pleasant and cheerful personal style and positive outlook is an inspiration to me,